projectvulcan/p2pfiletransfer/README.md

 When mainstream file transfer methods such as FTP, HTTP, shared folder, etc. weren’t an option, I resorted to writing my own Java code.

 This P2P program transfers an entire directory contents including its sub-directories between a client and server securely using AES encryption.
 A new key is generated for each new session.
 Additionally, the server-client commands are also scrambled slightly differently for each new file, making data dump analysis difficult for network sniffers.
+To ensure data integrity, MD5 checksums are verified for each file transfer.

 Project Caleb was built upon three personal objectives:
 1. The performance must be reasonably fast and stable to transfer over 50GB of data